JanLahmann/Fun-with-Quantum/README.md

 ---
 ### 4. GHZ Game

 A quantum game that illustrates the power of quantum entanglement  - implemented by Isabell Heider using [Qiskit](https://qiskit.org) and [binder](https://mybinder.org).

+For an easier, more storytelling guide about the GHZ Game take a look at the presentation inside the GHZ Game subfolder.

 View - and play the game online, without any install - in Binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JanLahmann/Fun-with-Quantum/Q019?filepath=GHZ-Game.ipynb)